-&lt;sup>1Native load and OSS volumes do not reflect the impact of replacement sales from KU to LG&E (a forecast of replacement sales volumes is not available by unit).
+&lt;sup>1Native load and OSS volumes do not reflect the impact of replacement sales from LG&E to KU (a forecast of replacement sales volumes is not available by unit).
 Instead, this impact is reflected in a single adjustment to total native load and OSS sales.